 Bit of the Good Stuff by Sharon Collins

 Sharon is a long standing plant-based whole food blogger over at Bit of the Good Stuff.
 Due to popular demand, Sharon self-published over a hundred of her recipes and created an excellent cookbook which I’m really excited about.
-Despite the wealth of recipes on the internet, I still love print cookbooks and desperately hope they won’t ever entirely be replaced by online ones.
+Despite the wealth of recipes on the internet, I still love print cookbooks.
+So I desperately hope that online books won’t ever entirely replace them.

 Bit of the Good Stuff is definitely my kind of book.
 It’s not only beautifully illustrated, but the recipes are wholesome, hearty and delicious and everything is made from scratch.
 Sharon cooks the way I like to cook and uses similar ingredients.
 I guess that should be no surprise as she is a fellow member of the Suma Blogger’s Network.